Mainframe-Renewal-Project/sear-docs/examples/rrsf.md

 > Please note RRSF support is exclusive to SEAR 0.4.0 and later, earlier versions do not support this feature.

+{: .warning }

+> Be mindful of what you do with the RRSF extracted data, it contains many pieces of sensitive information about system layout and network configuration.

 Valid operators for this type of request

 <div class="valid-operation-table" markdown="block">